saltastro/SALTsandbox/polSALT/README.md

    python reducepoldata.py 20061030

-   Replace the obsdate with the appropriate observations date
+   Replace the obsdate with the appropriate observation date

 5. Reducepoldata should step through all the tasks needed to produce wavelength calibrated stokes spectra.
-There will be one interactive step to identify arc lines.
+There will be two interactive steps for each arc (O and E beams) to identify arc lines.

 6. Once complete, inspect the final product in the sci directory that was created.
 There should be "raw stokes" files